quarkus-qe/quarkus-test-framework/README.md

 }
 ```

+#### Privileged Mode
+Some containers require `--privileged` mode to run properly.
+This mode can be enabled on a per-container basis via property `ts.<YOUR SERVICE NAME>.container.privileged-mode=true` or for all containers via property `ts.global.container.privileged-mode=true`.
+This property only affects containers which are both:
+1) Deployed on bare metal, not in Kubernetes/OpenShift.
+2) Use `@Container` annotation, not a specialised one(`@KafkaContainer`, `@AmqContainer`, etc).

 #### Kafka Containers

 Due to the complexity of Kafka deployments, there is a special implementation of containers for Kafka that we can use by adding the dependency: